implydata/plyql/README.md

 `--skip-cache`             | disable Druid caching `--introspection-strategy` | Druid introspection strategy.
-Use `--help` for possible values `--force-time`             | force a column to be interpreted as a time column `--force-boolean`          | force a column to be interpreted as a boolean column `--force-number`           | force a column to be interpreted as a number column `--force-unique`           | force a column to be interpreted as a hyperLogLog uniques
+Use `--help` for possible values `--force-time`             | force a column to be interpreted as a time column `--force-string`           | force a column to be interpreted as a string column `--force-boolean`          | force a column to be interpreted as a boolean column `--force-number`           | force a column to be interpreted as a number column `--force-unique`           | force a column to be interpreted as a hyperLogLog uniques